total-typescript/total-typescript-book/book-content/book.md

 In addition to setting parameter types, we can also set the return type of a function.

-The return type of a function can be annotated by placing a `:` and the type after the closing parenthesis of the parameter list.
+The return type of a function can be annotated by placing a `:` and the type after the closing parentheses of the parameter list.
 For the `logAlbumInfo` function, we can specify that the function will return a string:

 ```typescript
 const logAlbumInfo = (